Venom1991/refind-btrfs/README.md

 If you're having trouble with the ESP being automatically located, the "esp_uuid" option could prove to be useful.
 If an actual UUID is provided (not the default, empty one), this value will be used to compare partition UUIDs (returned by lsblk) instead of comparing their types with hardcoded GPT UUID or MBR ID values.

-Custom generated boot stanza icon support is also provided, by default the source boot stanza's icon is reused.
+Custom generated boot stanza icon support is also implemented, by default the source boot stanza's icon is reused.
 It is possible to provide one's own custom icon's path or to embed the Btrfs logo (comes in two variants and three sizes per each variant) into the source boot stanza's icon instead.
 This combined icon is then used as the generated boot stanza's icon.
 In order for these two additional modes of operation (not the default one) to work an optional dependency has to be installed - namely, the [Pillow](https://python-pillow.org) library which can be installed from the official Arch Linux [repository](https://archlinux.org/packages/community/x86_64/python-pillow/) or from [PyPI](https://pypi.org/project/Pillow/).

 It is imperative that you don't just blindly try to boot into a given snapshot (simply because no errors were reported) before verifying the generated manual boot stanza, either by inspecting the file contents in which it was saved or by viewing the boot loader [options](https://www.rodsbooks.com/refind/using.html#boot_options) using rEFInd and also not before verifying the chosen snapshot's fstab file.